Overview

 Client Policy

-Client policies defined for your systems can be configured to require a daily badging/check operation from your users in order to access that 3rd party system with their account.
-The advantage of that feature is to prevent access to a system when user is not badged-in or checked on the servers.
-Users' authentication become automatically unusable on these third-party systems until the user who is trying to login perform the badge-in/check operation from his mobile.
+Client policies defined for your systems can be configured to require a badging/check operation from your users in order to access that 3rd party system with their account.
+This prevents access to a system when the user is not badged-in or checked on the servers; authentication becomes unusable until the user performs the badge-in/check operation from their mobile.

-The first of these two options allow you to enforce the badging in this particular client policy.
+The first of these two options allows you to enforce the badging requirement in this particular client policy.
 It means that the user won't be able to authenticate without being badged-in or checked-in, depending on the mode of badging activated.

-The second option is to enforce an IP address matching between the badging operation and the user IP retrieved during the authentication on a third party system.
+The second option enforces an IP address matching between the badging operation and the user IP retrieved during authentication on a third party system:

-• If you use Address, then the user must badge-in/check from the same network location than where he is establishing an authentication on that third party system.
+Address, then the user mustbadge-in/checkfrom the same network location where they authenticate on that third party system. - If you use

-• If you use Country then the user must badge-in/check from the same country as where he is establishing an authentication on that third party system.
+Country, then the user mustbadge-in/checkfrom the same country where they authenticate on that third party system.

 Database

-In this table, there is the time spent while being badged-in or checked-in by each user each day for the last month.
-While being badged-in, the case of the day remains orange until the user badge-out, then it runs into green.
+This table shows the time spent while being badged-in or checked-in by each user each day (typically over the last month).
+While a user is badged-in, the day remains orange until the user badges out, then it turns green.

-There is also the possibility to restrain the choice among the users you want to display on the database with filters such as: Active Users, Remote Work, Office Work, Has Absences, No Badge-out.
+You can restrict what is displayed using filters such as: Active Users, Remote Work, Office Work, Has Absences, No Badge-out.

-To have the location In Office and the little white triangle in the cases, the Office Position must be configured in the LDAP Option Sets.
+To have the location In Office and the little white triangle in the green cases, the Office Coordinates and the Local Country must be configured in the LDAP Option Sets.

-Every single check-in, badge-in or badge-out is stored and available to see all the details of these actions.
-To have a view on the information of these actions, just click on the time spent one day, and you will then find everything.
+Every single check-in, badge-in or badge-out is stored and available with full details.
+To view them, click on the time spent for a given day.

 Badging and Network Access Control (NAC)

-Badging and Network Access Control allows a device, such as a computer, mobile phone, or laptop, to be linked to a specific user or group.
-Once a device is linked to specific user, when it performs an EAP authentication on Wi-Fi or Ethernet networks, the user associated with the device can be automatically badged-in if automatic badging is enabled.
+Badging and Network Access Control allows a device (computer, mobile phone, laptop) to be linked to a specific user or group.
+When a linked device performs an EAP authentication on Wi-Fi or Ethernet networks, the user associated with the device can be automatically badged-in if automatic badging is enabled for that device.

 In scenarios where EAP-TLS authentication is used, a client certificate can be linked to the device.
-This linkage ensures that the certificate is only usable from that specific device, as the certificate is tied to the device's MAC address, adding an additional layer of security and ensuring that network access is restricted to authorized devices.
-A device authentication linked to a user which is not badged will not be authorized.
+This linkage ensures that the certificate is only usable from that specific device, as the certificate is tied to the device's MAC address.

 Automatic User Badging from Trusted Devices and Trusted Networks